 The existing boundary hedge alongside Cardiff Road is thin and gappy.
 This hedge will therefore be gapped up and provided with additional planting to make the hedge denser and ensure that the existing width is maintained along the length of the hedge.
-In addition, the hedge will be thickened by 3m on the side facing the housing development; this will be achieved by the planting of native hedge species resulting in an additional 0.12ha of new habitat creation.
+In addition, the hedge will be thickened on the side facing the housing development by the planting of native hedge species.